 Best New Year Resolutions for Investors in 2021

 2020 was an ‘interesting’ year.
 The world got struck by a pandemic, bustling cities were quietened by lockdowns, masks become a new fashion accessory, sanitizers became commonplace – it’s all been so surreal.
 While for those who had a 2020 resolution to travel the world, plans might not have materialized well, the work from home culture did kindle the ‘hobby’ of investing among many first-time investors.
 Thanks to the easy-to-use investment apps such as Robinhood, Webull, and M1, some first-timers made a killing by buying into Tesla (TSLA) and NIO stocks (among others) earlier in 2020.
 The key, of course, is to focus on the long term and increase the odds of financial success in the long run as well.
 So, here we present a list of best new year resolutions an investor should consider for 2021.

 Google finance screenshots [6 Jan 2021]: 1-year growth in TSLA stock 714% | 1-year growth in NIO stock 1,346%

 Resolution 1.
 Check Pulse on Emergency Fund

 Take a look at how much you are spending every month and how much do you have saved in your emergency fund.
-A stash of easily accessible (if need be) fund to cover 4-6 months of your household expenses should be good.
+A stash of easily accessible (if need be) funds to cover 4-6 months of your household expenses should be good.
 Don’t have an emergency fund yet?
 2021 might be the perfect year to start building it.

 Resolution 2.
 Eliminate Credit Card Debt